Somewhatmilk/Capstone/README.md

 We are creating a Prototype Chatbot for the comapny SCL Industries

+## To start

+Create a folder name .streamlit in your repositiory then download secrets.toml and config.toml

+Change the input directory to your specific use case data and your all set
 ## License

 This project is licensed under the ANU Affero General Public License - see the LICENSE file for details.